 Biotest AG is an international supplier of biological medications.
 These are obtained from human blood plasma.
-Its main fields of application are in innovative haematology, clinical immunology and intensive medicine.
-Therapy, Plasma & Services and Other Segments.
+Its main fields of application are in haematology, clinical immunology and intensive care medicine.
+The company's operations are divided into the following segments: Therapy, Plasma & Services and Other Segments.

 Biotest covers the entire value chain for manufacturing of plasma proteins, from collection of blood plasma, processing into medications to sales.
 The company's headquarters and manufacturing are located in Dreieich.
-Biotest is present in around 80 countries with its own sales companies and via local distribution partners.
-More than 1.760 people are employed worldwide, and Group sales registered €400 million in financial year 2018 for continuing operations.
+Biotest is present in around 90 countries with its own sales subsidiaries and via local distribution partners.
+More than 1,930 people are employed worldwide, and Group sales registered €419 million in financial year 2019 for continuing operations.

 The impact of our business activities on our environment is immediate, and they are positive because Biotest produces essential medications for the critically and chronically ill.
 We are thus creating a new outlook for these individuals with trend-setting research and innovative products.
 Moreover, these products are based on human blood plasma as a natural and replicating raw material.
-Neither the further processing nor the delivery/marketing of the end products are associated with significant adverse effects on the environment.
+Neither the further processing nor the delivery/marketing of the final products are associated with significant adverse effects on the environment.
 Our value chain is highly regulated by a large number of external and voluntary standards, and it is continuously monitored in the same way.
 Equally, we can also exclude forced and child labour or other exploitation here.
 The blood plasma is a voluntarily donated raw material from healthy, specially qualified donors.